madskristensen/PackageInstaller/README.md

 ![auto completion](art/dialog-names.png)

-Also for version numbers for both Bower and npm:
+Also for version numbers for both NuGet, Bower and npm:

 ![auto completion](art/dialog-versions.png)